DS-USAFA/PSSE-Solutions-Manual/docs/19-Hypothesis-Testing-with-Simulation-Solutions.md

 ## 0.5140486
 ```

-This is a large p-value.
-Notice that if we were doing a two-sided hypothesis test, then doubling the p-value would exceed 1.
-Since a p-value is a probability, this is not possible and so we would report a p-value of approximately 1.
+This is a large $p$-value.
+Notice that if we were doing a two-sided hypothesis test, then doubling the $p$-value would exceed 1.
+Since a $p$-value is a probability, this is not possible and so we would report a $p$-value of approximately 1.
 The reason is that the sampling distribution is not symmetrical.
 We can see this if we plot the hypergeometric distribution for this problem.

 ```r